ampas/CTL/README.md

 ## Package Contents ##
 The CTL source code contains the following:

-* Color Transformation Language libraries and the CTL interpreter
+* `lib/` - CTL libraries and the CTL interpreter
+  * dpx/ - DPX library
+  * IlmCtl - CTL language library
+  * IlmCtlMath - CTL math library
+  * IlmCtlSimd - CTL simd backend library
+  * IlmImfCtl - a simplified OpenEXR interface to CTL
-* `doc/` - contains CTL documentation
+* `doc/` - CTL documentation
-* `OpenEXR_CTL/` - contains sample CTL application packages, such as:
+* `OpenEXR_CTL/` - sample CTL application packages utilizing IlmImfCtl
-  * `exrdpx/` - an initial version of a CTL-driven file converter that translates DPX files into OpenEXR files and vice versa.
+  * `exrdpx/` - a CTL-driven file converter that translates DPX files into OpenEXR files and vice versa.
 The conversion between the DPX and OpenEXR color spaces is handled by CTL transforms.
-  * `exr_ctl_exr` - an initial version of a program that can bake the effect of a series of CTL transforms into the pixels of an OpenEXR file.
+  * `exr_ctl_exr` - an application to bake the effect of a series of CTL transforms into the pixels of an OpenEXR file
-* `ctlrender/` - contains a fully functional CTL application that allows for application of CTL transforms to an image using one or more CTL scripts, potentially converting the file format in the process.
+* `ctlrender/` - an application that allows for application of CTL transforms to an image using one or more CTL scripts, potentially converting the file format in the process.
-* `\Nuke_CTL` - contains an application for using CTL transforms in a Nuke node
+* `Nuke_CTL/` - an application for using CTL transforms in a Nuke node

 ## Installation Prerequisites ##
 ### Required ###